Thurman Munson’s widow finds pain in Kobe Bryant’s death

 “My first thought was, ‘This can’t possibly be true.
 We’re not supposed to lose heroes like this,’” Diana said.
 “And obviously it brought up our day, with the memories of how it hit everyone.”

 Thurman Munson died in a plane crash at the Akron-Canton Airport in August 1979 when his Cessna twin-engine crashed short of the runway and burst into flames.
-He left behind his wife and their three daughters.
+He left behind his wife, their two daughters and a son.

 Bryant died alongside his 13-year-old daughter Gianna on Sunday when their helicopter crashed outside of Los Angeles, killing all nine aboard.
-The basketball star also leaves behind his wife and three daughters.
+The basketball star leaves behind his wife and three daughters.

 Like with Munson’s death, Bryant’s death prompted a nationwide outpouring of sadness and disbelief from fans and fellow players.

-Note: This story has been corrected to say that Munson was survived by his wife, two daughters and a son, not his wife and three daughters.